Jaime02/Proyecto-de-investigacion-2020-Dibujo-tecnico/README.md

 # Txorradillas
-I have made this repository in order to save my python projects
+I have made this repository in order to save my python projects, i do not know how to use Git properly